-The Agita message is adapted for different target groups e.g. men, women, the young and the elderly.
-The programme is also sub-divided into three initiatives: 'Agita Galera' for schools, 'Agita Worker' for working adults and 'Agita Older Adult' for the elderly.
-Within these subdivisions, 'mega-events' are organised at multiple centres in most of the cities of São Paulo to raise the profile and promote participation.
-In Agita Galera, Active Community Days are intended to mobilise schools and involve 250,000 state teachers, 6,200 state schools and at least six million students.
-These events in São Paulo involve approximately 10 million people and 300 partner organisations.
-Measuring the impact of 10 years of these interventions revealed that 44.16 % of state school children and 32.21 % of private school children were sufficiently active.
+The Agita message is adapted for different target groups e.g. men, women, the young, and the elderly.
+The program is also sub-divided into three initiatives: 'Agita Galera' for schools, 'Agita Worker' for working adults and 'Agita Older Adult' for the elderly.
+Within these subdivisions, 'mega-events' are organized at multiple centers in most of the cities of São Paulo to raise the profile and promote participation.
+In Agita Galera, Active Community Days are intended to mobilize schools and involve 250,000 state teachers, 6,200 state schools, and at least six million students.
+These events in São Paulo involve approximately 10 million people and 300 partner organizations.58 Measuring the impact of 10 years of these interventions revealed that 44.16 % of state school children and 32.21 % of private school children were sufficiently active.

-Agita São Paulo has also taken different types of permanent interventions into the workplace including a Petrobras oil platform, Bank of Brazil offices, medical insurance company offices and call centres.
+Agita São Paulo has also taken different types of permanent interventions into the workplace including a Petrobras oil platform, Bank of Brazil offices, medical insurance company offices, and call centers.
 At work locations various kinds of interventions have been implemented.
 These include capacity building of health professionals, dissemination of the PA message for health among workers, as well as the construction of facilities enabling workers to incorporate PA into their daily worksite routine.
-In many towns and cities in São Paulo state, trails and pavements are being built or rebuilt to enable easier, trafficfree walking, running or cycling.
+In many towns and cities in São Paulo state, trails and pavements are being built or rebuilt to enable easier, traffic-free walking, running, or cycling.

-Participation in Agita São Paulo workshops, lectures and PA counselling has increased from 32,500 in 1998 to 198,857 in 2004.
-Agita is also promoted using an empty pharmaceutical product-type box labelled 'Agitol' that encourages daily physical activities (see Figure 5).
-This demonstrates that Agita is allied with the goals of the 'Exercise is MedicineTM' (EIM) programme that has sought to increase PA to reduce the risk of obesity and related type 2 diabetes and other chronic diseases.
-For The EIM programme was launched in 2007 to advance the implementation of evidence-based strategies to elevate the status of PA in healthcare.
-For Agita EIM has a presence in 39 countries and is continuing to expand around the world.
+Participation in Agita São Paulo workshops, lectures, and PA counseling has increased from 32,500 in 1998 to 198,857 in 2004.
+Agita is also promoted using an empty pharmaceutical product-type box labeled 'Agitol' that encourages daily physical activities (see Figure 5).
+This demonstrates that Agita is allied with the goals of the 'Exercise is MedicineTM' (EIM) program that has sought to increase PA to reduce the risk for obesity and related type 2 diabetes and other chronic diseases.59 The EIM program was launched in 2007 to advance the implementation of evidence-based strategies to elevate the status of PA in healthcare.^{60,61} EIM has a presence in 39 countries and is continuing to expand around the world.
 As a result of the impact and success of the Agita São Paulo Program, WHO decided in 2002 to launch the World Day of PA and a Global PA promotion network was also established under the name of 'Agita Mundo'.

 The value of Agita São Paulo has been made clear in several studies.
 Cross-sectional surveys taken across the state between 2002 and 2008 showed increases in active (approximately 45 % to 65 %) and very active individuals (approximately 5 % to 15 %).
-There were also corresponding decreases in inactive (0 minutes/week, 9.6 % to 2.7 %) and insufficiently active (<150 minutes/week, 43.7 % to 11.6 %) people (see Figure 6).
-These activity improvements were attributed, at least in part, to Agita São Paulo.
-In another study on 1,246 adults in three cities in São Paulo state between 1999 and 2007, men of high, medium and low socio-economic status showed reductions ranging from 32 % to 46 % in physical inactivity and women showed reductions ranging from 43 % to 53 %.
+There were also corresponding decreases in inactive (0 minutes/week, 9.6 % to 2.7 %) and insufficiently active (<150 minutes/week, 43.7 % to 11.6 %) people (see Figure 6).62 These activity improvements were attributed, at least in part, to Agita São Paulo.
+In another study on 1,246 adults in 3 cities in São Paulo state between 1999 and 2007, men of high, medium, and low socio-economic status showed reductions ranging from 32 % to 46 % in physical inactivity and women showed reductions ranging from 43 % to 53 %.